by Shaun Arendse

 Whilst a socialist majority in the National Assembly might be able to vote through nationalisation legislation, unless such legislation was backed-up by a mass movement of the working class and the poor to implement it on the ground it would become a dead-letter as the capitalist class engaged in sabotage to defend their power and wealth.
 Even passing nationalisation legislation might not be possible within the capitalist state’s ‘rules’ given the capitalist property clause in the constitution.

-WASP believes that the working class, the poor, communities and the youth must be mobilised in struggle to use our collective power to complete the tasks necessary for the socialist transformation of society.
-WASP explains in the introduction to our manifesto that “ultimately we believe that the fundamental changes needed in this country will be won in the struggles in the workplaces, the communities and institutions of learning”.
-WASP’s manifesto is “a guide to struggle”.
-Accordingly we devote an entire chapter of our manifesto to the issue of working class organisation to assist the working class, the poor and the youth to prepare for the struggles ahead.
+We believe that the working class, the poor, communities and the youth must be mobilised in struggle to use our collective power to complete the tasks necessary for the socialist transformation of society.
+We explain in the introduction to our manifesto that “ultimately we believe that the fundamental changes needed in this country will be won in the struggles in the workplaces, the communities and institutions of learning”.
+Our manifesto is “a guide to struggle”.
+Accordingly we devote an entire chapter to the issue of working class organisation to assist the working class, the poor and the youth to prepare for the struggles ahead.

 The EFF’s nationalisation policy is in reality a partial nationalisation policy.
 When this confused position is linked to the failure to call for socialist economic planning to replace the capitalist market, it is clear that if ever implemented, the EFF’s policy would end up being window-dressing for a capitalist, not a socialist, economy.
 In practice 60% ‘workers’ control’ is no real control at all.
 It could only ever be implemented as some form of employee share ownership scheme or the participation of trade union representatives on the board.
 Around the world, both of these models have been tried and they have failed.
 The capitalist character of industry would remain and force workers to police themselves because the rules of the game will still be dictated by the laws of capitalist economy.
 In such a situation the state would of necessity maintain its capitalist character in order to defend the capitalist 40%.
 The theft of wealth from the working class would continue, taking the form of the planned looting of the economy by the capitalist class via their state’s control of nationalised industry regardless of the fig-leaf of so-called 60% ‘workers’ control’.